Room-temperature antiferromagnetic resonance in NaMnAs: Acknowledgement

 \section{Acknowledgement}

 Authors appreciate the discussion with M. Zhitomirsky.
 J.D. and M.O. acknowledge the support received through the ANR-22-EXES-0001 project.
 Discussions with Alberto Marmodoro are gratefully acknowledged.
 S.R. and R.M. acknowledge the CINECA award under the ISCRA initiative, for the availability of high performance computing resources and support.
-We acknowledge support from the Dioscuri Program LV23025 funded by MPG and MEYS, MEYS grant No. CZ.02.01.01/00/22\_008/0004594, GACR grant 25-18244S.
-We also acknowledge the support from OPJAK–Ferroic multifunctionalities (FerrMion) CZ.02.01.01/00/22\_008/0004591.
-This work was supported by the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90254) The data that support the findings of this article are openly available \cite{Veis2026-ns}.
+We acknowledge support from the Dioscuri Program LV23025 funded by MPG and MEYS, GACR grant 25-18244S.
+We also acknowledge the support from OPJAK–Ferroic multifunctionalities (FerrMion CZ.02.01.01/00/22\_008/0004591).
+This work was supported by the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90254).
+This work was co-funded by the European Union and the Czech Ministry of Education, Youth and Sports (Project TERAFIT - CZ.02.01.01/00/22\_008/0004594).
+This work was supported by the Charles University grant SVV–2025–260836.
+The data that support the findings of this article are openly available \cite{Veis2026-ns}.